NordVPN vs ExpressVPN comparison in 2025

 On the other hand, ExpressVPN’s Keys is more of a password manager than a breach monitoring tool.
 It’s available for free with all plans, and while it offers zero-knowledge encryption and has been independently audited by Cure53 for security, I found it somewhat underwhelming.
 Keys is only available on iOS, Android, and Chrome-based browsers, and lacks standalone desktop apps, which is how I typically prefer to manage my passwords.
 This limitation, combined with its relatively basic feature set, makes it less appealing to me, especially when there are more fully featured password managers on the market.

-In summary, NordVPN’s Dark Web Monitor is a useful safety net, though difficult to test unless you’ve actually been affected by a breach.
-ExpressVPN’s Keys, while secure, feels limited in terms of functionality and platform support, especially compared to other password managers out there.
+In summary, NordVPN’s Dark Web Monitor is a useful safety net, though difficult to test unless you’ve been affected by a breach.
+While secure, ExpressVPN’s Keys feature feels limited in terms of functionality and platform support, especially compared to other password managers.
 If desktop compatibility and advanced features are important to you, there are better options available.

 Tor over VPN

-NordVPN includes Tor over VPN servers (called Onion over VPN), which combine the functionality of a VPN with the added privacy of the Tor Network.
+NordVPN includes Tor over VPN servers (called Onion over VPN), which combine a VPN's functionality with the Tor Network's added privacy.
 You first connect to a VPN server that changes your IP address, after which your encrypted traffic is routed through the Tor Network, which includes its own privacy measures.
 Meanwhile, ExpressVPN doesn’t have such servers.

 You’ll find these servers in the specialty servers tab on NordVPN’s app.
 They’re an excellent addition for journalists and activists needing exceptional privacy measures.
 However, these servers also severely impact connection performance, making them unsuitable for daily use.